 The YIHM was used to estimate the quantity of groundwater consumed by native vegetation in areas where GDEs were confirmed within the Plan Area.
 These areas include the reach of San Timoteo Creek within the Plan Area.
-The estimated consumption of groundwater by native vegetation is 3,736 AF in the 2022 WY (Table 12).
+The estimated consumption of groundwater by native vegetation is 4,505 AF in the 2024 WY (Table 13).

-The distribution and relative magnitude of groundwater extractions in the Subbasin for the 2022 WY are included in Figure 11.
-In the North Bench management area, the majority of groundwater extractions were at YVWD-46, YVWD-53, YVWD-55 and YVWD-56 in the 2022 WY.
-Groundwater extractions in the North Bench management area totaled 5,558 AF in the 2022 WY (Figure 11).
-In the Calimesa management area, the majority of groundwater extractions were at YVWD-02, YVWD-24, South Mesa 7, South Mesa 12, South Mesa 17 and South Mountain's Chicken Hill and Hog Canyon wells.
-Groundwater extractions in the Calimesa management area totaled 4,198 AF in the 2022 WY (Figure 11).
-In the Western Heights management area, the majority of groundwater extractions were at WHWC-11, WHWC-12 and WHWC-14.
-Groundwater extractions in the Western Heights management area equaled 1,382 AF in the 2022 WY (Figure 11).
+The distribution and relative magnitude of groundwater extractions in the Subbasin for the 2024 WY are included in Figure 12.
+In the North Bench management area, the majority of groundwater extractions were at YVWD-46, YVWD-48, YVWD-53, and YVWD-55 in the 2024 WY.
+Groundwater extractions in the North Bench management area totaled 3,854 AF in the 2024 WY (Figure 11).

+In the Calimesa management area, the majority of groundwater extractions were at South Mesa 7, South Mesa 9, South Mesa 17 and South Mountain's Chicken Hill well.
+Groundwater extractions in the Calimesa management area totaled 2,252 AF in the 2024 WY (Figure 12).

+In the Western Heights management area, the majority of groundwater extractions were at WHWC-02A, WHWC-11, WHWC-12 and WHWC-14.
+Groundwater extractions in the Western Heights management area equaled 1,450 AF in the 2024 WY (Figure 12).

 Currently, there is no information on groundwater extractions from the San Timoteo management area.
 There are no municipal supply wells.
-There are two known irrigation supply wells, but these wells are not metered.
+There are two (2) known irrigation supply wells, but these wells are not metered.
 The Yucaipa GSA is in the process of contacting the private well users to obtain information about their respective wells and to establish a means of quantifying the volumes of groundwater extracted.
 Groundwater usage does not appear to cause declining groundwater levels and reduction in groundwater in storage.
 Nor does it appear to influence surface water flows and the GDEs identified along San Timoteo Creek as flows are regulated by storm water runoff and the riparian habitat is thriving along the creek.